-The primitive forest of Nyingchi has well preserved of plants, which found only in Tibetan plateau.
-Tibetan cypress, the Himalaya cold cedar are regard as the “living plant fossil”.
-The tree bracken and a vast variety of azaleas.
-Nyingchi is therefore entitled “the Natural Museum and “the Natural Gene Pool”.
-The area around the Buchun Lake is deemed to be the place where the wild man was living.
+The primitive wooded areas of Nyingchi have impeccably preserved flora, which can only be found in the Tibetan plateau.
+It boasts of rare species like the Tibetan cypress and the Himalayan cold cedar, regarded as “living plant fossils.”
+In addition to these, the region is adorned with tree bracken and a diverse array of azaleas.
+Nyingchi is indeed entitled to be called “the Natural Museum” and “the Natural Gene Pool.”
+In fact, the region around Buchun Lake is considered to be the very place where the elusive wild man resided.

-The topography of Nyingchi is highly undulating with the average latitude of 3,000 meters and the lowest place- Bar Tsoka is only 150 meters above the sea level.
-Its climate is basically mild and pleasant for the whole year, which creates a desirable environment for both farming and animal husbandry and thus its nickname “the Tibetan Jiangnan”.
-The warm and wet air currents from the Indian Ocean bring abundant rainfalls here.
+The topography of Nyingchi is exceptionally undulating, with an average elevation of 3,000 meters and the lowest point, Bar Tsoka, standing at a mere 150 meters above sea level.
+Its climate is predominantly mild and conducive to both farming and animal husbandry, earning it the nickname “the Tibetan Jiangnan.”
+The warm and moist air currents originating from the Indian Ocean bring generous rainfall to this region.

 Nyingchi’s diverse climates contribute to its exquisite landscapes and attractions.
 With an average annual rainfall of 650mm and a generous 2,022.2 hours of sunlight, the region enjoys a pleasant average temperature of 8.7 degrees Celsius.
 The winters are mild, and the summers are refreshingly cool, making it an ideal destination for travellers.

 However, it’s important to note that the rainy season, which spans from May to September, can pose risks due to landslides.
 Travellers should exercise caution and avoid venturing onto the Sichuan-Tibet highway during this period.
 Nyingchi is also susceptible to natural disasters such as sandstorms, floods, and hailstorms.